publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch78/schI/ptB/m__us_usc_t20_s9833.md

     (c) __Coordination__

-        The Secretary shall coordinate the activities carried out under this section with the activities carried out under [section 6535 of this title][/us/usc/t20/s6535].
+    The Secretary shall coordinate the activities carried out under this section with any activities carried out under section 7114 or 7117 of this title that provide students access to accelerated learning programs that provide—

+        (1) postsecondary level courses accepted for credit at institutions of higher education, including dual or concurrent enrollment programs, and early college high schools; or

+        (2) postsecondary level instruction and examinations that are accepted for credit at institutions of higher education, including Advanced Placement and International Baccalaureate programs.

     (d) __Priority__